-"Well," Lewson said, "from what that Russian told us-and we got to understand each other after a time-one of the killers had his ribs broke, and it seems that another would go lame for life.
+"Well," he said, "from what that Russian told us-and we got to understand each other by and bye-one of the killers had his ribs broke, and it seems that another would go lame for life.
 Besides, among other things, there was a white man got his face quite smashed.
-I saw him with his nose flattened way out to starboard, and one eye canted.
+I saw him after with his nose flattened way out to starboard, and one eye canted.
 He was a boss of some kind.
 They called him Smirnoff."

 Overweg looked up sharply.
-"Ah," he commented, "Smirnoff.
-A man with an unsavory name.
+"Ah," he said, "Smirnoff.
+A man with an unsavoury name.
 I have heard of him."

 "Anyway," Lewson went on, "we killed seals all the open season with that Russian, and I've no fault to find with him.
-In fact, I figure that if he could have fixed it he'd have left us on the island that winter, but when a schooner came to take the killers off and collect the skins Smirnoff was on board of her.
-That"-an ominous gleam crept into Lewson's eyes -"was the real beginning of the trouble.
-He had us hauled up before him-guess the other man had to tell him who we were-and when I wouldn't answer he slashed me across the face with a dog whip."
+In fact, I figure if he could have fixed it he'd have left us on the island that winter, but when a schooner came to take the killers off and collect the skins Smirnoff was on board of her.
+That"-and an ominous gleam crept into Lewson's eyes-"was the real beginning of the trouble."

+"He had us hauled up before him-guess the other man had to tell him who we were-and when I wouldn't answer he slashed me with a sled-dog-whip across the face."

 Lewson clenched a lean brown fist.
-"Yes" he added, hoarsely, "I was whipped-but they should have tied my hands first.
+"Yes," he added, hoarsely, "I was whipped-but they should have tied my hands first.
 It was not my fault I didn't have that man's life.
-It was 'most a minute before three of them pulled me off him, and he was considerably worse to look at then."
+It was most a minute before three of them pulled me off him, and he was considerably worse to look at then."

-There was silence for a minute or two, and Wyllard, who felt his own face grow warm, saw the suggestive hardness in Charly's eyes.
+There was silence for a minute or two, and Wyllard, who felt his own face grow a trifle warm, saw the suggestive hardness in Charly's eyes.
 Lewson was gazing out into the darkness, but the veins were swollen on his forehead and his whole body had stiffened.
+Then he spread his hands out.

 "We'll let that go.
-I can't think of it," he said, recovering his composure.
-"They put us on board the schooner, and by and by she ran into a creek on the coast.
+I can't think of it.
+They put us on board the schooner, and by and bye she ran into a creek on the coast.
 We were to be sent somewhere to be dealt with, and we knew what that meant, with what they had against us.
 Well, they went ashore to collect some skins from the Kamtchadales, and at night we cut the boat adrift.
 We got off in the darkness, and if they followed they never trailed us.
 Guess they figured we couldn't make out through the winter that was coming on."